fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-11-08】[GoogleCloudPlatform / vertex-ai-creative-studio](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio) - GenMedia Creative Studio is a Vertex AI generative media user experience highlighting the use of Imagen, Veo, Gemini 🍌, Gemini TTS, Chirp 3, Lyria and other generative media APIs on Google Cloud.
+* 【2025-11-08】[antiwork / gumroad](https://github.com/antiwork/gumroad) - Sell stuff and see what sticks
 * 【2025-11-07】[ad\-on\-is / rachoon](https://github.com/ad-on-is/rachoon) - 🦝 Rachoon — A self\-hostable way to handle invoices
 * 【2025-11-07】[KotatsuApp / Kotatsu](https://github.com/KotatsuApp/Kotatsu) - Manga reader for Android
 * 【2025-11-06】[GoogleCloudPlatform / vertex\-ai\-creative\-studio](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio) - GenMedia Creative Studio is a Vertex AI generative media user experience highlighting the use of Imagen, Veo, Gemini 🍌, Gemini TTS, Chirp 3, Lyria and other generative media APIs on Google Cloud